NixOS/nixpkgs/pkgs/by-name/ca/calamares-nixos-extensions/src/README.md

 - Version 1 is loaded when the slideshow starts.
 If the slideshow is large, or contains remote content, then this may be slow.
+  The loading time may be visible as a "white flash" as the QML component is displayed with no background until the slideshow is loaded.
 - Version 2 is loaded asynchronously from the moment Calamares is started.
-This may delay startup a little, but may appear more responsive overall.
+This may delay startup a little, but appears more responsive overall.

 If the slideshow QML defines functions